TARZAN'S LODGE - HERSTMONCEUX TREEHOUSE

 A perfect retreat

-For those that just like to relax and unwind away from the urban clamour, the Tarzan experience is about as cosy as it gets with a living tree inside the accommodation on two levels, if you fancy a hug - and a large balcony feeding from the upper level, or covered decked area with comfortable seating, on the lower level.
+For those that just like to relax and unwind away from the urban clamour, Tarzan experiences are about as cosy as it gets with a living tree inside the accommodation on two levels, if you fancy a hug - and a large balcony feeding from the upper level, or covered decked area with comfortable seating, on the lower level.
 The setting is about as wooded as it gets in Sussex.
 But includes an LED colour TV, radio/MP3 player and free WIFI connection, if you need to stay in touch with the outside world.
 But why not just let all those worries go for a rejuvenating weekend.

 Self catering